react-native-webrtc/react-native-callkeep/README.md

 ### rejectCall

 When you reject an incoming call.
+Some Android devices can't reject the call unless you use [Self-Managed Mode](https://github.com/react-native-webrtc/react-native-callkeep#android-self-managed-mode).

 ```js
 RNCallKeep.rejectCall(uuid);